A. Owen Aldridge: Career

 He was born in Buffalo, New York on December 16, 1915.
-He was awarded degrees by Indiana University, the University of Georgia for his M.S., and Duke University where he took his Ph.D.
-In 1952-1953 he had started the Fulbright Program in France, which led to his undertaking a second doctorate, on the subject of "La Littérature Comparée" which he completed at the University of Paris in 1955.
-Following his doctorates he was employed in the department of English at the University of Maryland, then in 1967 became professor of French and comparative literature at the University of Illinois.
+He was awarded degrees by Indiana University, the University of Georgia for his M.S., and Duke University, where he took his Ph.D.
+In 1952-1953 he started the Fulbright Program in France, which led to his undertaking a second doctorate, at the University of Paris, on the subject of "La Littérature Comparée" (1955).
+After his doctorates, he was employed in the department of English at the University of Maryland, then became professor of French and comparative literature at the University of Illinois in 1967.

 He published widely and became well known as a pioneer of colonial American literary studies and as an explorer of east–west literary relations.
 He served as president of the American Comparative Literature Association.
 In 1963 together with Melvin J. Friedman he founded the journal Comparative Literature Studies, which he edited or co-edited for many years.
 He retired in 1986 and died on January 29, 2005.